b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Hello World!
 Rectangle area = 6 [cm^2]
 </pre>

-By default Pluto (v0.19.22) prints the return value at the top of the cell with the code and prints stuff in a mini terminal in a cell below.

 More information about functions can be found, e.g. [in this section of Julia Docs](https://docs.julialang.org/en/v1/manual/functions/).